FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

 both directions, based on the following assumptions:

-* Packet rates transmitted by traffic generator and received by SUT/DUT are the same in each direction, in other words the load is symmetric.
+* Packet rates transmitted by traffic generator and received by SUT/DUT are the same rate in each direction, in other words the load is symmetric.
 * SUT/DUT packet processing capacity is the same in both directions, resulting in the same packet loss under load.